haf/Http.fs/README.md

 ## Examples ##

 Check out *HttpClient.SampleApplication*, which contains a program demonstrating the various functions of the library being used and (to a limited extent) unit tested.

+[SamplePostApplication](https://github.com/relentless/Http.fs/blob/master/HttpClient.SamplePostApplication/README.md) shows how you can create a post with a body containing forms.

 ## Cool!
 So how do I get it in my code? ##